ST MODWEN'S DAY DINNER 2020

-After the dinner a talk will be given by the well-known local historian Richard Stone on the potions and other remedies used by the monks at the time of Burton Abbey.
+After the dinner a talk will be given by the well-known local historian Richard Stone on the Illustrations and Texts used by the monks at the time of Burton Abbey.

-If you would like to come along to the event, which is open to both members and non-members of the society, the cost will be £ 25 for a 3 course meal and lecture on Wednesday 23rd October, then please contact Mick Clifford either by email firstname.lastname@example.org or phone 01283 536250.
+If you would like to come along to the event, which is open to both members of the society and their guests, the cost will be £ 25 for a 3 course meal and lecture on Wednesday 4th November, then please contact Mick Clifford either by email firstname.lastname@example.org or phone 01283 536250.

 CIVIC SOCIETY TALKS